Update: ‘World premiere’ section updated.

 After running test prototypes of the VW ID.
-Buzz underneath a Transporter T6’s shell for a few months, Volkswagen began testing the production body of its new electric van in July 2021.
-TopElectricSUV.com reader David has spotted a production VW ID.
+Buzz underneath a Transporter T6’s shell for a few months, Volkswagen began testing the production body of its new electric van around July 2021.
+TopElectricSUV.com reader David spotted a production VW ID.
 Buzz Cargo charging at an Aral Gas Station in Braunschweig (Brunswick), Germany.
-David told us that he snapped the prototype while charging his ID.3.
+David told us that he snapped the prototype while charging his ID.3, a sign of how the auto industry is changing, and that every vehicle in every segment will soon be connected, electrified, and offer autonomous driving features.

-Here’s what we know about Volkswagen’s next-generation van:
+Here’s a comprehensive look at Volkswagen’s next-generation van:

 Design & Features

-Volkswagen Group unveiled a black and white camouflaged VW ID.
-Buzz prototype at its New Auto Night event on the eve of the 2021 Munich Motor Show (IAA 2021).
+Volkswagen Group unveiled a black and white camouflaged ID.
+Buzz prototype at its New Auto Night event on the eve of the 2021 Munich Motor Show (IAA 2021) in September 2021.
 The prototype is one of the first five self-driving test mules of the VW ID.
 Buzz AD (Autonomous Driving), and the technology demonstrator reveals some of the design features.

-The production VW ID.
-Buzz probably isn’t as clean or sleek as the concepts.
-It looks certain now that the flush-fitting LED headlights and front fog lights haven’t transitioned into the final design.
+The production van isn’t as clean or sleek as the concepts.
+It looks certain now that the flush-fitting LED headlights and front fog lights haven’t transitioned to the final vehicle.
 The V-shaped hood is not as tall and unlike the Transporter, it doesn’t have a semi-hood design.

 From the back, note how the VW ID.
 Buzz is lower than the Multivan with a squatter stance.
 The glass panels of the all-electric model are also noticeably smaller.
 The wide tail lamps with curves, just like the headlamps, are part of the disguise and aren’t representative of the final design.
 However, we are positive that the production version will also have slender wrap-around LED clusters.